-The detox stage in a treatment program is often the greatest challenge on a patient's journey toward recovery.
-Patients at a rehab facility are presented with two options: inpatient or outpatient treatment.
+The detox stage in a treatment program is often the most significant challenge on a patient's journey toward recovery.
+Patients at a rehab facility are presented with inpatient or outpatient treatment options.

 - 24/7 medical support and access to healthcare facilities

 - Recommended for severe addiction (especially for those with potentially lethal withdrawal symptoms)

 - Costlier as a result of a comprehensive treatment package

 - Less restrictive treatment, patients get to resume their daily lives